mmeneg/lab_oefm/README.md

 #### Work routine
 `git pull origin`
-pull and merge all the changes occured since your last commit **Remember:** use this command before each and every time you start working on files
+pull and merge all the changes occured since your last commit, *origin* is the name of the remote repository and it was automatically created when you cloned the remote repo.
+**Remember:** use this command before each and every time you start working on files

 `git add .`